-I started working right after university, in August 2010.
-My degree in particular, Computer Science, was quite pragmatic and had a decent focus in technologies being used in the Portuguese market: Java and C#/.Net.
+I started working right after university back in August 2010.
+My degree in particular, Computer Science, was quite pragmatic and had a decent focus on technologies being used in the Portuguese market: Java and C#/.Net.
 This meant that it would be easy to find a role using those technologies after I graduate.
 This was particularly evident when I was interviewing back then.
-Nonetheless, in 2010 mobile was booming and although I didn't have any experience, I was hired to do Android, initially, and then iOS development.
-I was lucky.
+Nonetheless, in 2010 mobile was booming and although I didn’t have any experience, I was hired to do Android, initially, and then iOS development.
+I got lucky.

-Around 2014 I started learning ReactiveCocoa and using it in my own projects in Objective-c.
-Eventually, I was able to do it full time, but only in 2015 with Swift 2.0.
+Around 2014 I started learning ReactiveCocoa and using it in my own projects with Objective-C. Eventually, I was able to do it full time, but only in 2015 with Swift 2.0.
 Nowadays FRP*, largely thanks to RxSwift, has become mainstream.
 This means that if I change jobs, there is a good chance that the skills I learned back in 2014 are still relevant.
-Not only that, the study and usage of FRP* inspired frameworks has allowed me to develop an instinct about how streams behave (e.g. reading Akka Streams code wasn't hard, although I am neither a Scala Developer or ever used Akka Streams in practise) .
+Not only that, the study and usage of FRP* inspired frameworks has allowed me to develop an instinct about how streams behave (e.g. reading Akka Streams code wasn’t hard, although I am neither a Scala Developer nor ever used Akka Streams in practice) .

-I was asked a couple of times, if I have planned my career.
+I was asked a couple of times if I have planned my career.
 First with my focus on mobile and secondly with ReactiveCocoa.
-The answer to both questions is no. I simply choose what I liked and was lucky enough for my interests to be aligned with the market needs.
+The answer to both questions is no. I simply chose what I liked and was lucky enough for my interests to be aligned with the market needs.

 Moving forward to 2018, things have changed.
 I do little development and I am mostly focused on engineering management duties.
-These entails, as expected, a good amount of things that are not related to pushing code.
+These entail a good amount of things that are not related to pushing code.
 This has made me consider my career, my past choices and where I am heading.

-In this article I will present 3 areas that I have identified while thinking about this problem.
-Accompanied these, I will present some examples and advise.
+In this article I will present three areas that I have identified while thinking about this problem.
+Accompanying these, I will present some examples and advice.